futuregerald/paulmcgrath.me/site/content/about/_index.md

 hidden: true
 ---

-I'm a full-stack Software Engineer from Cork, Ireland, and I'm passionate about solving **user-oriented problems**.
+I'm a full-stack Software Engineer and I'm passionate about solving **user-oriented problems**.

 In my spare time I contribute to open-source projects, and participate in meetups and makerspace communities.